rubenmartinezlorente/Project-Week-8-Final-Project/your-project/README.md

 How did you test the accuracy of your analysis and/or machine learning algorithm?

 ## Organization
-The organization of the project for different kind of task: from technical ones (data cleaning, data exploring, etc.) to more organizational tasks.
-You can find a more detailed information in Trello (see [Trello](https://trello.com/en)).

-The *GitHub* repository is organized with the following struture:
+The project folder in Github [Repository] is organized in the following mode:

+* jupyter_notebook_files
+    - 1.data_cleaning.ipynb
+    - 2.data_analyzing.ipynb

+* cleaned_data
+    * ranking

+* analyzed_data
+    * plot_countries
+    * tableau
+        * rankings

+* raw_data

 ## Links
-Include links to your repository, slides and trello/kanban board.
-Feel free to include any other links associated with your project.
+Here are the links related to the project, where you may find all files need to understand the project.

 [Repository](https://github.com/)